Lincoln High School

 Athletics and Activities

 Lincoln High School encourages all students to explore and participate in our athletic program.
 Lincoln embraces the student-athlete approach to our program and works closely with our coaches and students in support of their success both on and off the field.
-Registration for all sports is done electronically via FinalForms which is the platform used by all SPS schools for athletics registration and will take place in May TBD.
+Registration for all sports is done electronically via FinalForms which is the platform used by all SPS schools for athletics registration and will take place in May.
 Learn more about Athletics at Lincoln.

 Student clubs at Lincoln High School are an important part of the high school experience, and are intended to provide all students with a place to create connections and explore different facets of their identity and interests.
 We are committed to ensuring an inclusive and equitable platform for all students entering Lincoln.
 See a list of the clubs currently offered at Lincoln.